 Vitamin Water/Flavored Waters:

 If you are serious about losing weight, you may want to consider limiting your intake of alcohol.
 With the exception of the antioxidants found in red wine, alcohol has no nutritional value.
-It can also be detrimental to muscle recovery, so athletes should limit alcohol intake to allow their muscles to fully recover, preventing injury and prolonged soreness.
+It can also be detrimental to muscle recovery, so athletes should limit alcohol intake after intense workouts to allow their muscles to fully recover, preventing injury and prolonged soreness.
 Another tip: don't make the mistake of ordering a vodka tonic and thinking it's a healthier option than your traditional vodka drink - tonic water is packed with sugar!
 Avoiding cocktails with added mixers, syrups, sodas, juices, and creams helps to steer away from higher-calorie sips that can end up ranging anywhere from 250 to 850 (!!) calories.

-Best choices: a glass of red wine or vodka water/club soda (optional add splash of juice or lemons & limes). limit to 1-2 drinks.
+Best choices: a glass of red wine or a vodka water/club soda (optional add splash of juice or lemons & limes).

 Request that your drink be made with skim or 1% milk instead of 2% or whole milk.
 If using soy or almond, make sure it is an unsweetened flavor to avoid added sugar.

 Cut back on the syrups – if you typically order a flavored latte, try asking for half the syrup.
 Slowly cut back on the syrup each time.
 One pump of syrup at Starbucks has 20 calories and 5 grams of sugar...a grande latte typically has four pumps of syrup..that's 20 grams of sugar!!

 - Skip the whip – you’ll be saving loads of calories, sugar, and fat!

 - Best coffee shop choices: black coffee (with an optional splash of skim or low-fat milk added…no cream!), unsweetened hot/cold teas, unflavored latte or cappuccino (made with low-fat or skim milk).